Energy Storage State-of-Charge Market Model: Formulation

 \subsection{State-of-charge Dependent Energy Storage Model}

-We consider a generalized piece-wise linear storage model in which the storage has $S$ segments of discharge cost, efficiency, and power rating parameters to model their dependency over SoC.
+We consider a generalized piece-wise linear storage model in which the storage has $S$ segments of discharge cost, efficiency, and power rating parameters to model their dependency over SoC, as illustrated in Section~\ref{socdep}.
 Each segment $s \in \mathcal{S} = \in\{1,\dotsc, S\}$ is specified according to the following parameters: \begin{itemize} \item $E_s$ denotes the ending SoC range of segment $s$ in MWh.
-Segment $s$ therefore has an SoC range between $E_{s-1}$ and $E_s$, $E_0$ is the lower SoC limit, and $E_S$ is the upper SoC limit.
-The sequence of the SoC segment index $s$ is monotonic with the SoC range, i.e., $E_s > E_i$ for all $i<s$. \item $C_s$ is the physical discharge cost of segment $s$, in \$/MWh; this cost includes prorated cost based on battery degradation and other maintenance costs, but does not cover the cost of charging the storage. \item $D_s$ is the discharge power rating of segment $s$ standardized with the dispatch time step, in MWh. \item $P_s$ is the charge power rating of segment $s$ standardized with the dispatch time step, in MWh. \item $\eta\up{d}_s$ is the discharge efficiency of segment $s$, $\eta\up{d}_s \in [0,1]$. \item $\eta\up{p}_s$ is the charge efficiency of segment $s$, $\eta\up{p}_s \in [0,1]$. \end{itemize} Fig.~\ref{Fig.setting} shows a five-segment example of the storage model.
+Segment $s$ has an SoC range between $E_{s-1}$ and $E_s$, $E_0$ is the lower SoC limit, and $E_S$ is the upper SoC limit.
+The sequence of the SoC segment index $s$ is monotonic with the SoC range, i.e., $E_s > E_i$ for all $i<s$. \item $C_s$ is the physical discharge cost of segment $s$, in \$/MWh; this cost includes prorated cost based on battery degradation and other maintenance costs, but does not cover the electricity cost of charging the storage. \item $D_s$ is the maximum discharge power output of segment $s$ standardized with the dispatch time step, in MWh. \item $P_s$ is the maximum charge power output of segment $s$ standardized with the dispatch time step, in MWh. \item $\eta\up{d}_s$ is the discharge efficiency of segment $s$, $\eta\up{d}_s \in [0,1]$. \item $\eta\up{p}_s$ is the charge efficiency of segment $s$, $\eta\up{p}_s \in [0,1]$. \end{itemize}

+Fig.~\ref{Fig.setting} shows a 5-segment example of the storage model parameters, where charge and discharge efficiency are simplified to be identical but we can model them as different parameters.

 We present a multi-period model that dispatches storage directly using SoC-dependent parameters.
 Although in theory power system operators can use multi-period models to dispatch energy storage in real-time using a look-ahead dispatch setting, this only applies to dispatch decisions from the first time period and repeats the dispatch optimization with updated system states and prediction horizon.
-As discussed in the previous section, the multi-period dispatch may not be practical due to computation and prediction complexities.
-Therefore, the main motivation for using the multi-period dispatch model is to provide a benchmark for comparison with the single-period dispatch model.
+As discussed in Section~\ref{sec:2a}, the multi-period dispatch may not be practical due to computation and prediction complexities.
+Therefore, the primary motivation for using the multi-period dispatch model is to provide a benchmark for comparison with the single-period dispatch model.